YetZzzzzz/HME/README.md

 # Hyper-Modality Enhancement for Multimodal Sentiment Analysis with Missing Modalities
-We propose the HME to address the modality missingness in real-world scenarios.
+We propose the HME to address the modality missingness in real-world scenarios, which is accepted by [NeurIPS 2025](https://neurips.cc/virtual/2025/poster/116212).

 ### The Framework of HME: